JKlueber/grammar_to_blocks/README.md

   of its own `+=` list reduces to just its own lowercase name, so existing single-type grammars generate identical output to before this feature was added.
 Rules that aren't a `+=` target at all get `null`/`null`.
+  `"reference"` (cross-reference) parts never get a `check`, since — unlike `"value"` parts — they aren't a socket another block plugs into; see "How cross-references work" above.
 - **`generateGeneratorTs(irRules)`** → contents of `generator.ts`.
 For each
   rule, emits a `generator.forBlock['<ruletype>'] = function (block) {...}`
-  that reads each field/value/statement input back out (via `block.getFieldValue`, `generator.valueToCode`, or `generator.statementToCode`) and concatenates them — keywords included —
+  that reads each field/value/statement/reference input back out (via `block.getFieldValue`, `generator.valueToCode`, or `generator.statementToCode`) and concatenates them — keywords included —
   back into the rule's original concrete syntax, trimmed of extra whitespace where relevant.
-This is a **round-tripping** strategy: it reconstructs the DSL's own text, not some other target language.
+This is a **round-tripping** strategy: it reconstructs the DSL's own text, not some other target language. `"field"`, `"dropdown"`, and `"reference"` parts are all read back with the same `block.getFieldValue(...)` call, since they're all backed by a single Blockly field.
 If you want a block to actually *compile to something else* (the way the hand-written `rbac_*` blocks referenced in the code comments apparently do), you edit the generated function by hand afterwards.
 - **`generateMainTs(irRules)`** → contents of `main.ts`.
 Wires up
   `defineBlocks()`, injects the Blockly workspace into `#blocklyDiv` with a flyout toolbox listing one block per rule, and adds a change listener